interseroh/topmenubar/topmenubar-parent/README.md

    - topmenubar

  ### topmenuebar-parent
- That is a parent modul with pom packaging.
+ That is a parent module with pom packaging.
 The pom.xml file of this module contains the depenecies an plugings management and profiles for the rest of modules.
  The plugins are parametriesied with three placeholders:

  - ${i18n.gwt.modul} (Reference to configuration of the main GWT modul )